Substack Notes Benchmark · 401 notes · Feb 2026

 See your posting time comparison

-Connect your Substack and we'll overlay your actual posting schedule against these viral patterns.
+Connect your Substack and we'll overlay your actual posting schedule against the 6.7M-note timing benchmark.

 Improve my profile